ppy/osu-wiki/wiki/Mascots/en.md

 ![Yuzu](img/Yuzu.png "Yuzu")

-Yuzu is the osu!catch mascot that had joined the osu! mascots on 2014-06-22.
+Yuzu is the osu!catch mascot that had joined on 2014-06-22.
 He was born on 2000-04-10, is 172cm tall, and weighs 65kg.
 His initial art design and catcher sprite was done by ztrot while Daru had created the comboburst art.

 ### Maria